karyasert/DSA-210project-karyasert/README.md

 This context indicates impulsive behavior influenced by digital marketing during relaxed hours.

-4. Findings
+### Findings

 There is a statistically significant positive relationship between phone screen time and money spent.
 Ad exposure and late-night usage tend to amplify spending behavior.
 Shopping app usage showed less direct impact than expected, indicating a broader influence from overall screen engagement (social media, content platforms).
 Purchases made at night were consistently higher in amount, suggesting possible impulsivity or decision fatigue.

-5. Limitations
+ ### Limitations

 Self-reported data introduces potential bias or recording errors, especially for ad exposure and time of purchase.
 Sample size was limited to ~49 daily entries, making it difficult to generalize findings to wider populations.
 No demographic variation — data is based on one individual’s behavior.

-6. Future Work
+### Future Work

-Incorporate automated data extraction from device screen reports and online banking.
+-Incorporate automated data extraction from device screen reports and online banking.

-Track purchase purpose and emotional state to understand motivational factors.
+-Track purchase purpose and emotional state to understand motivational factors.

-Include notifications, scrolling patterns, or ad content types for richer behavior modeling.
+-Include notifications, scrolling patterns, or ad content types for richer behavior modeling.

-7. Conclusion
+## Conclusion

 The hypothesis was supported by the data: increased screen time is associated with higher spending, especially when combined with ad exposure and evening or nighttime phone use.

-This project demonstrates how personal digital habits can be linked to financial behavior and offers insight into the subtle ways that attention, advertising, and time of day affect our decisions.

-📱 + 🛒 = 💸 … but with awareness, we can intervene.
+This project demonstrates how personal digital habits can be linked to financial behavior and offers insight into the subtle ways that attention, advertising, and time of day affect our decisions but with awareness, we can intervene.